Mirijamz/MiGIS/README.md

 <p align="center">
   <img src="https://github.com/Mirijamz/MiGIS-script/blob/main/Manual_figures/Inkscape_reference.png"
-alt="Creating reference crosses for the image dimensions in Inkscape and set TL image to 20-50% visibility"/>
+alt="Inkscape"/>
 </p>
+Fig. 1: Creating a spatial reference (cross layer) for thin sections in Inkscape and setting the TL image visibility to 20-50% to adjust image stack.

 3. Change the transparency of the TL image to 50 - 20% visibility and lock the layer (see [Fig. 1]( https://github.com/Mirijamz/MiGIS-script/blob/main/Manual_figures/Inkscape_reference.png)).